2022 Annual Report

 Cultivating Relationships, Strengthening Institutions

-“WJI has had a positive impact on women and has been a great help to Comalapa,” not just ensuring that women can defend themselves, but by shifting broader attitudes that will lead to transformative change.
+“WJI has had a positive impact on women and has been a great help to Comalapa,” not just ensuring that women can protect themselves, but by shifting broader attitudes that will lead to transformative change.

 Our Impact to Date